franciscopower/PARI_Trabalho_2/README.md

 If the --augmented_reality argument is used, the program will paint on the live video, as opposed to a white canvas.

 The --use_shake_prevention funtionality creates a smoother drawing and allows you to start and stop a brush stroke by hiding your "brush object".

+The --mirror_image functionality mirrors the image that the camera captures, making it easier to draw in the air.

 ### Keyboard shortcuts